XuTeam/MgNet_Code/README.md

 ### Citation

 For more detials about MgNet, we refer to the following two papers.
-If you also find MgNet useful in your research, please consider citing:
+If you find MgNet useful to your research or you use the code published here, please consider to cite:

 ```
 @article{he2019mgnet,